joaoromaniello/joaoromaniello/README.md

 # Hello! 👋 I'm João Antônio Nardini Romaniello

-I’m a Computer Science graduate from the Federal University of Uberlândia.
-I have a passion for solving problems through programming and have gained extensive experience working on innovative projects.
 As a fast learner, I’m always excited to explore new technologies and improve my skills.

 ## 😄 About Me